alymakhlouf/BasalCellExt/README.md

 # BasalCellExt
-Code for analysing 2D and 3D confocal microscopy images
+Code for analysing 2D and 3D confocal microscopy images of 3D EpiSC cultures

 ## Overview